sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### Generate Analysis SQL From SQLFlow Statement

 SQLFlow will generate the analysis SQL to calculate the statistical value.
-For this clause `COLUMN NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age))`, the analysis SQL is as follows:
+For this clause `COLUMN NUMERIC(NORMALIZE(capital_gain)), NUMERIC(STANDARDIZE(age))`, the corresponding analysis SQL is as follows:

 ```SQL
 SELECT